-Table 4.5A Industrial analysis of bank deposits from UK residents
+Table 4.5A Industrial analysis of bank and building society deposits from UK residents

 The industrial analysis of deposits outstanding was published for the first time for Q4 1997 data.
 This analysis is based on the ONS Standard Industrial Classification (SIC) of 1992 and excludes deposits from residents in the Channel Islands and the Isle of Man.
-Banks with balance sheet assets/liabilities over £600m or eligible liabilities over £600m report these data which are then grossed to reflect deposits with all UK banks.
+Approximately 170 banks and building societies with eligible liabilities over £400mn or private sector deposits or loans over £1,000mn report the data on a quarterly basis.

-This analysis is also published in the Bank of England quarterly press release with the industrial analysis of bank lending to UK residents.
+This analysis is also published in the Bank of England quarterly press release with the industrial analysis of bank and building society deposits from and lending to UK residents.

-This analysis, which is not seasonally adjusted, covers deposits (including under repo) in UK banks from their UK resident non-bank and non-building society customers (including from the UK public sector) in both sterling and other currencies.
+This analysis, which is not seasonally adjusted, covers deposits (including under repo) in UK banks and building societies from their UK resident non-bank and non-building society customers (including from the UK public sector) in both sterling and other currencies.